Collaborative PhD Program

 - After completing the course work at IIIT-Delhi, the student may spend 3 months to 1 year with the co-supervisor at the partner group/institution for dissertation research.
 While the scholar is at the partner group/organization, the stipend will be paid as per their norms.

-- Overseas Research Fellowships: Another attractive feature is the option to apply for an ORF to spend upto six months abroad working on ongoing collaborative projects between IIIT-D faculty and foreign institutions/universities.
+- Overseas Research Fellowships: Another attractive feature is the option to apply for an ORF to spend up to six months abroad working on ongoing collaborative projects between IIIT-D faculty and foreign institutions/universities.
 These fellowships are awarded competitively.
 Current PhD students have visited Hong Kong Polytechnic University, University of Alabama-Birmingham, University of Maryland-Baltimore County, and West Virginia University for participating in research collaborations.
 All PhD scholars (except Sponsored candidates) are eligible for ORF.
-IIIT-Delhi plans to provide about 20 ORFs annually for the first few years.

 Some of the current and past collaborators are given below: